ShaunJose/Github_Access/README.md

 2. Pytest.
    Install: pip install -U pytest*

+3. d3.js.
+   Sourced in html file, no initialization required for this.

 ### Testing:
 Testing is done using "dummy classes" in 'Test_Classes.py', which is used to create objects similar to github objects, such as NamedUser, Repository, etc, with similar attributes and functions as the Github objects.